 - 2.1 EOPs shall be provided to cover Design Basis Accidents.
-These EOPs shall provide instructions for recovering the plant state to a safe condition. - 2.2 EOPs shall be provided to cover Beyond Design Basis Accidents up to, but not including, the onset of core damage.
-The aim shall be to re-establish or compensate for lost safety functions and to set out actions to prevent core damage. - 2.3 SAMGs shall be provided to mitigate the consequences of severe accidents for the cases where the measures provided by EOPs have not been successful in the prevention of core damage. - 2.4 EOPs for Design Basis Accidents shall be symptom-based or a combination of symptom based and event based45 procedures.
-EOPs for Beyond Design Basis Accidents shall be only symptom based.
+These EOPs shall provide instructions for recovering the plant state to a safe condition. - 2.2 EOPs shall be provided to cover DEC A-Beyond Design Basis Accidents up to, but not including, the onset of core damage or spent fuel damage.
+The aim shall be to re-establish or compensate for lost safety functions and to set out actions to prevent core and spent fuel damage. - 2.3 SAMGs shall be provided to mitigate the consequences of severe accidents for the cases where the response to events including the measures provided by EOPs have not been successful in the prevention of core damage. - 2.4 EOPs for Design Basis Accidents shall be symptom based or a combination of symptom based and event based54 procedures.
+EOPs for DEC shall be only symptom based unless an event based approach can be justified. - 2.5 EOPs and SAMGs shall be suitable to manage accidents that simultaneously affect the reactor and spent fuel storages, and shall take potential interactions between reactor and spent fuel storages into account. - 2.6 Possibilities for one unit, without compromising its safety, supporting another unit on the site shall be covered by EOPs and SAMGs. - 2.7 EOPs and SAMGs shall be such that they are able to be implemented even if all nuclear installations on a site are under accident conditions, taking into account the dependencies between the systems and common resources.